EnactProtocol/encat-spec-and-tools/README.md

   required: ["fahrenheit"]
 ```

-With enact you can also create more complicated workflows.
+### Composite Capabilities

+Composite capabilities combine multiple atomic capabilities or other composite capabilities to create more complex workflows.

 For more details on composite capabilities, please see the [Composite Capabilities documentation](./composite-capabilities.md).

 ### Tasks